Text consolidated by Valsts valodas centrs (State

 Section 12, Paragraph one of this Law for 10 years from the year

-when the direct tax rebates were received by a zone capital
+when the direct tax rebates were received by the zone capital

-(3) A zone authority or a free port authority shall store the
+(3) A zone authority or free port authority shall store the

-contracts for the making of investments and for the settlement of
+contracts for making investments and for the settlement of the

 estimated wage costs concluded with a commercial company for 10